Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

 In summary, the statement \(\ttt{IsProjective}(P)\) holds if and only if for every \(X \in \Xc\), all \((X{\times}R)\)-modules \(A\) and \(B\), and every \(R\)-module epimorphism \(e : A \to B\), the aforementioned post-composition map \(e_*\) is an epimorphism.
 But this is exactly the statement that \(X \times P\) is an internally projective \((X{\times}R)\)-module for every \(X \in \Xc\). \end{proof}

 Clearly, HoTT-projectivity always implies internal projectivity.
 The converse holds for \(\infty\)-toposes in which internal projectivity of modules is stable by base change.
-We do not know whether this is always true, but it is true for spaces, as we show in \cref{pro:hott-projectivity-spaces}.
+We do not know whether this is always true \footnote{David Wärn has now shown that internal projectivity does \emph{not} imply HoTT-projectivity; see \cite[Theorem~7]{Warn24}.} , but it is true for spaces, as we show in \cref{pro:hott-projectivity-spaces}.

 Next we show that certain free modules are HoTT-projective.
-Our proof uses the following lemma, due to Alex Simpson for internal injectivity of \emph{objects} in a \emph{1}-topos~\cite{Simpson13}, written up on the nLab\footnote{See \href{https://ncatlab.org/nlab/revision/internally+projective+object/13}{internally projective object (rev.~13)} on the nLab.}.
+Our proof uses the following lemma, due to Alex Simpson for internal projectivity of \emph{objects} in a \emph{1}-topos~\cite{Simpson13}, written up on the nLab\footnote{See \href{https://ncatlab.org/nlab/revision/internally+projective+object/13}{internally projective object (rev.~13)} on the nLab.}.
+(See also \cite[Lemma~11]{Warn24}.)
 The definition of internal projectivity of objects is the same as for modules, but using the internal hom of objects.
 It is straightforward to check that Simpson's proof goes through for objects of an \(\infty\)-topos as well, providing us with: